Start Your Own Union

 and arguing in a tribunal if your case is assessed as having

 50% chance of success.
+Like unions, legal insurers such as the

 - Legal insurance sold to employers is often more like the